iSanechek/ADP/README.md

 # ADP
 podcast player and a little more

-Unofficial android apk for [AndroidDevPodcast](https://androiddev.apptractor.ru/)
+Unofficial android app for [AndroidDevPodcast](https://androiddev.apptractor.ru/)

 # To-Do
 * Read Rss - ***Done***.